Spike and the Gimme Gimmes: History

 On June 7, 2019, Chris Shiflett took part in a Reddit AMA.
 When asked about The Gimmes he revealed he is "No longer involved", although he did not specify exactly when he left the band.
 He noted that "When the Gimmes decided to start releasing songs that I didn't play on it was time for me to leave", adding in another comment that it was "on bad terms".

 In May 2021, the band announced a livestream event called Saturday Night Special.
 The lineup for the show was Spike Slawson, Joey Cape, Scott Shiflett, CJ Ramone, and Pinch, with Fat Mike making a guest appearance.

 In July 2023, the Gimmes "gave away" and performed at a quinceañera in Las Vegas.
-Few details have been shared but this is rumored to be for a new album, following up from their previous live album where they play a bar mitzvah.
-As of September 2023 it has been confirmed by Spike that this event was recorded by Fat Wreck Chords for an upcoming release, via an interview with him on 91X San Diego radio station.
-On April 9, 2024, the band confirmed the album will be released on June 14, 2024, and be called "Me First and The Gimme Gimmes Blow it ... at Madison's Quinceañera."
-It also released the first single from the album, a cover of ABBA's "Dancing Queen."
+It was later confirmed by Slawson that this event was recorded by Fat Wreck Chords for the band's next album.
+On April 9, 2024, the band confirmed the album would be released on June 14, 2024, and be called Me First and The Gimme Gimmes Blow it ... at Madison's Quinceañera.
+The first single from the album, a cover of ABBA's "Dancing Queen," was released on the same day.

+On April 21, 2025, founders Fat Mike and Slawson announced that going forward, the touring band would be billed as Spike and the Gimme Gimmes.
+No reason was given for this change.

+On July 22nd, 2026, Spike and the Gimme Gimmes released their first single under the new moniker, a cover of USA for Africa's "We Are The World".
+Like the original song, the cover is a charity single; in this instance, it is to benefit the Sweet Relief Musicians Fund.
+Also like the original, the song features multiple guest vocalists including Milo Aukerman, Nikki Corvette, Dani Miller, Jim Lindberg, Tony Reflex, Blag Dahlia, Dickey Barrett, and Stacey Dee.
+Included in the music video are cameos by Marc Orrell, Tokyo Hiro, Channel 3, and director Josh Roush.
+With the release of the single, the band also officially announced their forthcoming album Spike and the Gimme Gimmes Shit The Bed.